sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Create HTML report using Stargazer data. *gt* is genotype file.
+Create HTML report using Stargazer data.

+*gt* is the genotype file from Stargazer.

 Options
 -------